Kamdig/iot_demo/README.md

 ---

 #### 1.1.2.
 Python 3.11 installation (if needed)
-If your distro doesn’t ship a new enough Python, you can build 3.11 from source.
+If your distro doesn’t ship with Python 3.11, you can build 3.11 from source.

 ##### Update system
     sudo apt update && sudo apt upgrade -y